I am a future College in the High School Student. What do I need to do?

-Students will need to bring ID to Student Life in Building 27 at the SPSCC Mottman Campus or to the One Stop in Building 1 at the SPSCC Lacey Campus to receive an ID card.
+Students will need to bring ID to Student Life in Building 27 at the SPSCC Mottman Campus to receive an ID card.
+Students must be actively registered in SPSCC courses to receive an ID card.

 Who is eligible to teach College in the High School?